IsmailAlamir/security_JWT/README.md

 9. **DemoController** : This controller class contains a sample endpoint that requires authentication.

-## overview of the typical cycle :
+## Overview Of The Typical Cycle :

 #### 1. User Registration:
    - Client sends a registration request containing user's details (first name, last name, email, password) to the `/api/v1/auth/register` endpoint.